 Tim Kambič1, Raša Sraka Vuković2, Luka Vuković2, Jožef Šimenko3

-1Student, University of Ljubljana, Faculty od Sport, Slovenia
+1Student, University of Ljubljana, Faculty od Sport, Ljubljana, Slovenia

-3Department for combats sports & Institute of sport, University of Ljubljana, Faculty of sport, Slovenia
+3Department for combats sports & Institute of sport, University of Ljubljana, Faculty of sport, Ljubljana, Slovenia

 Background and Study Aim: Anthropometric status of youth judokas is an important factor in the process of maturation and sport development from cadet to senior judo athletes.
 Training process influences the body in different proportions, therefore a regular screening is recommended to monitor the youth athlete development and to give regular feedback to coaches about their training plans.
 The aim of present study was the status of the body symmetries in youth judokas during one year training period.